-AB are delighted to have been approached by the University Of Oxford as part of a research project looking at "Unlocking the Potential of Artificial Intelligence in English Law" funded by the UK Economic and Social Research Council.
+Described as 'Pioneering' by the University Of Oxford, AB are delighted to continue to be recognised as market leaders in a research project looking at "Unlocking the Potential of Artificial Intelligence in English Law" funded by the UK Economic and Social Research Council.

 The research will address the technology education at universities and the traditional legal sector by the publication of a white paper.
 It will also look at a number of other work packages including "Understanding New Business Models in Legal Services".